rust-lang/rfcs/text/0000-raw-reference-mir-operator.md

 look like `&[mut] <place> as *[mut|const] ?T` in the surface syntax but had a method call inserted, thus manifesting a reference (with the associated guarantees) where none might be expected.

+# Future possibilities
+[future-possibilities]: #future-possibilities

+It seems desirable to have a dedicated syntax for this, and to eventually lint people to use that syntax), considering the special case introduced by this RFC to be a deprecated pattern.
+This requires some work on figuring out an unambiguous and meaningful syntax.
+A tentative proposal is `&raw const <expr>` to create a `*const _`, and `&raw mut <expr>` to create a `*mut _`.

+If Rust's type ascriptions end up performing coercions, those coercions should trigger the raw reference operator just like other coercions do.
+So `&packed.field: *const _` would be `&raw const packed.field`.

+If Rust ever gets type ascriptions with coercions for binders, likewise these coercions would be subject to these rules in cases like `match &packed.field { x: *const _ => x }`.